FreQ Nasty

-Darin McFadyen, better known by his stage name FreQ Nasty, is a DJ and producer of breakbeat electronic music, currently based in Los Angeles, California, United States.
-Originally from New Zealand, McFadyen's artistic career has taken him across the world, first as a resident in London's Fabric Nightclub, to multiple tours in Europe and Australia.
+Darin Alexander McFadyen, better known by his stage name FreQ Nasty, is a DJ and producer of breakbeat electronic music, currently based in Los Angeles, California, United States.
+Born in Fiji and raised in New Zealand, McFadyen's artistic career has taken him across the world, first as a resident in London's Fabric nightclub, to multiple tours in Europe and Australia.
 He currently resides in the United States, where he has become a fixture amongst North American art and music festivals, most notably Burning Man.

 Background

 Born in Fiji, McFadyen spent his childhood in New Zealand, where his appreciation for music began at an early age.
 He credits his parents for his introduction to many different genres, most notably blues, jazz, and Polynesian styles of music.
 He also acknowledges to being an ardent fan of the Beatles during his adolescence.
-While in school he learned how to play guitar and drums, which he played in various bands.
+While in school, he learned how to play guitar and drums, which he played in various bands.
 Soon after his early exposure to writing music, he began to DJ and produce his own style of electronic music, drawing upon the influences of artists such as Funkadelic, Billy Boyo and the Greensleeves, and Public Enemy.
 Aside from his pursuits as a musician, McFadyen has also been a longtime practitioner of yoga and Buddhism.
 Having practiced yoga since 1999 with the Satyananda lineage in London, he has also studied yoga and Buddhism with Buddhist monk and Professor of Comparative Religion Venerable Sumati Marut since 2007.
-McFadyen was married to Gabriela Valentina Ocampo on 15 December 2018.
+McFadyen married Gabriela Valentina Ocampo on 15 December 2018.